phonegap/phonegap-plugins/iOS/LocalNotifications/readme.md

 - badge ( displays number badge to notification )<br>
 - foreground ( a javascript function to be called if the app is running )<br>
 - background ( a javascript function to be called if the app is in the background )<br>
-- sound ( a sound to be played, the sound must be located in your project's resources and must be a caf file )<br>
+- sound ( a sound to be played, the sound must be located in your project's resources and must be a caf file.
+If this value is empty the default system sound will be used or if a value of 'none' is set, the notification will be silent. )<br>

 <b>ADJUSTING AppDelegate</b><br>
 After you've added LocalNotifications to your plugins you need to make a minor addition to AppDelegate.m